 40.1 Introduction to the AMP PHY

 This clause specifies the PHY entity for an Ambient Powered (AMP) system operating in the 2.4 GHz and sub-1 GHz bands.
 An AMP non-AP STA can operate using energy harvested from wireless signals of the AMP DL PPDU and/or using Wireless Power Transfer (WPT) waveforms described in this clause.

+By using PHY entity defined herein, an AMP non-AP STA can work without filtering, mixing, accurate clock or amplification.
+In this way, an AMP non-AP STA can achieve orders of magnitude improvement in power consumption and complexity.

 For each operating band, the AMP PHY is described separately in the downlink and uplink directions.
 Here, the downlink direction generally refers to messages transmitted from an AMP AP to a non-AP AMP STA or an AMP-enabled non-AP STA using AMP downlink (DL) PPDUs.
 The uplink direction generally refers to communications in the opposite direction using AMP uplink (UL) PPDUs.